danieladams456/vConnect-client/README.md

 | oil_temp | Engine Oil Temperature | degrees Celsius |
 | accel_pos | Relative Accelerator Position | Percent |
 | dist_with_MIL | Distance Driven With Check-Engine Light On | km |
+note: The data elements used are specified in the JSON schema on the web server.

 [1]: https://32feet.codeplex.com/
 [2]: https://ncalc.codeplex.com/